ETH88/Humor_Detection/README.md

 ```
 .\venv\Scripts\activate
 ```
 You should see "(venv)" pop up on the left side of the terminal.
-To confirm the virtual environment works, on macOS and Linus type the following command:
+To confirm the virtual environment works, on macOS and Linus type the following command, and the path returned should look like ".../venv/bin/python3", NOT "usr/bin/python3":
 ```
-which python
+which python3
-.../venv/bin/python should be returned
 ```
 On Windows:
 ```
-where python
+where python3
-.../venv/bin/python.exe should be returned
 ```

 7. Install the dependencies for this project by typing the following command into the terminal.
 This should take around five minutes.
 If the pop-up window "The 'gcc' command requires the command line developer tools" appears when you run the following command, click "Install."